MSc PalaeobiologyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-The first half of the programme consists of lectures, practical classes, tutorials and visiting speakers, designed to provide a firm foundation in the theory and methodology of the subject.
+The first part of the programme consists of lectures, practical classes, tutorials and visiting speakers, designed to provide a firm foundation in the theory and methodology of the subject.

-The programme comprises five core units which all students take, and a number of optional units of which students choose four.
-We recommend that biologists take some of the more geologically-orientated optional units, and that geologists take some of the biological optional units.
+The taught element of the programme comprises five core units which all students take, and a number of optional units of which students choose four.
+We recommend that biologists take some of the more geologically orientated optional units, and that geologists take some of the biological optional units.
+Advice is given when choosing optional units.

-The final part of the programme consists of a research project.
+The final part of the programme consists of a research project leading to a written thesis.
 For further information on research projects, please see the School of Earth Sciences website.

 An upper second-class honours degree (or international equivalent) in geology, biological sciences, environmental sciences, archaeology, anthropology, or a related discipline.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.